Cutoff for geodesic paths on hyperbolic manifolds: Study of the geodesic flow

 \item under the hypothesis of Theorem \ref{th:S1} or Theorem \ref{th:S2},

-\end{itemize} \end{Prop} The argument required is quite elementary, since it comes from a volume argument and does not rely on any spectral assumptions.
+\end{itemize} \end{proposition} The argument required is quite elementary, since it comes from a volume argument and does not rely on any spectral assumptions.
 In particular, it shows that the mixing time $t_\star$ is "optimal".
-It is based on the following lemma, which translates the fact that the geodesic flow has unit speed, and so the support of functions or measures does not grow too fast. \begin{Prop}{} Consider $f \in L^2(M)$ such that $\Diam \Supp(f) \leq \delta$ for some $\delta > 0$.
-Then where $C >0$ depends only on the dimension $d$ of the manifold. \end{Prop}
+It is based on the following lemma, which translates the fact that the geodesic flow has unit speed, and so the support of functions or measures does not grow too fast. \begin{proposition}{} Consider $f \in L^2(M)$ such that $\Diam \Supp(f) \leq \delta$ for some $\delta > 0$.
+Then where $C>0$ depends only on the dimension $d$ of the manifold. \end{proposition}

-\begin{proof} The situation can be lifted in $\mathds H_d$.
-Let us fix $p\colon \mathds H_d \mapsto M$ a covering map.
+\begin{proof} The situation can be lifted in $\mathds H^d$.
+Let us fix $p\colon \mathds H^d \mapsto M$ a covering map.
 Take a {fundamental Dirichlet domain (or any nice enough fundamental domain)} for the manifold $M$, and define a lift of $f_0$ by

-Then $\tilde{f_t} \coloneqq A_t^{\mathds H_d}\tilde{f}_0$ is a lift of $f_t$ in the sense that
+Then $\widetilde{f_t} = A_t^{\mathds H^d}\widetilde{f}_0$ is a lift of $f_t$ in the sense that